Huawei’s new smartphone could be its last, as U.S. sanctions clamp down on access to chipsets

 “If Biden wins, there could be some ray of hope for Huawei,” Shah said.
 “If Trump wins, it doesn’t look that great for Huawei.”

-Huawei’s chip shortage will likely limit the availability of the Mate 40, which would otherwise have been a strong contender in global sales against the new iPhone 12.
+Huawei’s chip shortage will probably limit the availability of the Mate 40, which would otherwise have been a strong contender in global sales against the new iPhone 12.
 Huawei’s smartphones in recent years have equaled or even surpassed iPhones in technological features.

 A Huawei spokesman declined to comment on chipset supply on Thursday.